-The retention rate for part time students continues a downward trajectory (Figure A).
+The retention rate for part time students has increased for the first time in three years (Figure A).

-Figure A: The annual fall-to-fall retention rate for full time students has been flat for the last five years resulting in a five year gain of less than 1-point.
-Part time student retention rates have steadily decreased resulting in a 5-point decline over the last five years.
+Figure A: The annual fall-to-fall retention rate for full time students remains flat with less than 1-point gain this year.
+Part time student retention rates have increased almost 4-points from the prior year, turning the trend positive after 3 years of steady decline.
 Percentage point differences in red font indicate the gap has widened from the prior measurement, while black font indicates the gap has narrowed or maintained.